Rhodes sailing holidays

 Fanes

-The minute port of Fanes - Φάνες or “Fanai” offers allround shelter but is permanently silted and there is even a weed patch under the Northern breakwater; a sandbar all but blocks the entrance (sometimes <1 m); contact the fishermen VHF 8 of 10 before entering; good protection against Meltemi once inside, but windy conditions create high waves along the coast and gaining access is even more convoluted; there are plans to significantly enlarge the basin.
-Lat Long
+The minute port of Fánes - Φάνες or “Fanai” offers allround shelter but is permanently silted and there is even a weed patch under the northern breakwater Lat Long; a sandbar all but blocks the entrance (sometimes <1 m); contact the fishermen VHF 8 of 10 before entering; good protection against Meltemi once inside, but windy conditions create high waves along the coast and gaining access is even more convoluted; there are plans to significantly enlarge the basin.
+Works started in 2023, heightening the outer mole, and are not yet finished in May 2024 (entrance looks worse now).

 Must-see are the ruins of the third city of ancient Rhodes: Kameiros / Camirus, a 10 min. drive or 1½ hr walk to the south.